How to Write a Powerful College Application Essay

 Examples of Good College Essay Writing

-Finally, if an applicant is still having trouble writing their essay, look at the examples in the table below for well-written, engaging student essays.
+Finally, if an applicant is still having trouble writing their essay, take a look at the examples in the table below for well-written, engaging student essays.

 EssayWhat Works

 Now, go into writing the essay with confidence.
-Remember that authentic student voices help personal essays stand out above others.
-If applicants do their research, address the prompt, and tell their story, they are sure to have a strong chance at impressing admission boards with their application.
-Have fun with this essay, and keep it authentic!
+Remember that student voices are important now more than ever and this essay is a chance to be heard.
+If an applicant does their research, addresses the prompt, and tells their story, they are sure to have a good shot at impressive admission boards with their application.
+Have fun with this essay and keep it authentic!

 Want more resources to help in the college application process?
-Check out our comprehensive guide to preparing and succeeding in college.
+Check out our comprehensive guide to prepare and succeed in college.